Want inspiration for your company’s 404 page? Join me as I look at the coolest and most creative 404 pages around!

 Okay, I like this page.
 The spilled cup representing the zero in ‘404’ is a nice touch, and the text is friendly and warm.

-A couple of extra links would elevate this page a little more, but this is an impressive showing.
+A couple of extra links would elevate this page a little more, but this is an decent showing.

 Coolness: 3/5